 Responsibility, authority, and coordination

 Nevertheless, Australia is paying the price for a lack of clarity on responsibilities.
 The consequences of continuing the application of State-based quarantine is worrying.
-Things are not going well.
-Without a vaccine, this pandemic is going to continue, and the current outbreaks are going to recur.
+Even with a vaccine, this pandemic is going to continue, and hot spots are likely to recur, probably for most of 2021.

-Clarity about ultimate responsibility is needed to reduce the impact, avoid delays, address resourcing differences between States and deliver effective coordination at scale.
-Local knowledge and priorities need to be considered and not ignored because of jurisdictional difficulties.
+Clarity about ultimate responsibility is needed to enable effective contact tracing, address resourcing differences between States and deliver effective management at scale.
+Local knowledge and priorities need to be considered and not dismissed because of jurisdictional anomalies.

 Shared responsibility is a dangerous myth being pursued by both the States and the Commonwealth.
-The lines of responsibility should be clearer in order to reduce the number of chiefs, jurisdictional blame, and cost shifting.
-Contagion is like a very fast fire and, just like fire, early response and containment is essential.
-It should be based on scientific information, best local information, and minimal politics.
+The lines of responsibility should be clearer in order to reduce the number of competing chiefs, jurisdictional blame, and cost shifting.
+Contagion is like an extremely fast fire and, just like fire, early response, communication and containment is essential.
+It should be based on science, best local information, and minimal politics.
 Australia has done well in addressing many of these attributes.
 We could do even better if the Commonwealth Government accepted the responsibility for Quarantine which the Constitution says it has.
 It is completely understandable why the Minister for Health and the Prime Minster do not want to, but they should not be allowed evade their Constitutional responsibilities.

 Beale, R., Fairbrother, J., Inglis, A. and Trebeck, D. 2008.
 One Biosecurity: A Working Partnership.
 The Independent review of Australia’s Quarantine and Biodiversity Arrangements Report to the Australian Government.
 Commonwealth of Australia, Canberra.